remoteintech/remote-jobs/CONTRIBUTING.md

-# Contributing to Remote-friendly Jobs
+# Contributing to Remote-friendly Companies

 Thanks for showing interest in our project!
 We want any contributions you can bring, large or small.
 Please see what we want and how to contribute below.